Showing posts with label SRI LANKA. Show all posts

 I love street food and was in my element in Sri Lanka (or Lanka, as it’s called).
 One could pop into any roadside stall and get a taste of the best prawn vadai the streets of Lanka had to offer.
 Vadai is best eaten straight from the pan while still crunchy and is generally served with a dip that includes green sambal, chutney, or curd.

 At night, a plethora of street-side carts dished up kothu, made from godamba roti.
 The roti, a softer version of pita bread, is cut into pieces and lightly fried on a metal tray.
 Next, the chef adds meat and an assortment of vegetables.
 Then, the cook chops all the ingredients together with two metal blades.
-The result is a delicious collection of chopped ingredients, comprising of anything from roast chicken, seafood, sausages, egg, onion rings, veggies, a selection of unidentifiable sauces and plenty of chillies and spices.
+The result is a delicious collection of chopped ingredients, comprising anything from roast chicken, seafood, sausages, eggs, onion rings, veggies, a selection of unidentifiable sauces and plenty of chillies and spices.

 I spent an additional day in Arugam Bay, as it was very much a swing-another-day-in-a-hammock kind of place.
 I swam in the lukewarm waters of the Indian Ocean and ate my way through the day.
 My favourite was the chickpeas with chilli, coconut, and curry leaves.
 It wasn’t too spicy and a delicious snack I could nibble on while walking.